Anshitva7mishra/Form_Components_PUI/Event Registration Form PUI/README.md

 ```

 ## Installation

-Copy the code from EventRegistration.jsx into your project (e.g., src/components/EventRegistration.jsx).
+- 📦 **Install Dependencies:** Run `npm install framer-motion lucide-react classnames` to grab the required libraries.
+- 📂 **Add Component:** Create a new file (e.g., `src/components/EventRegistration.jsx`) and paste the source code.
+- 🎨 **Tailwind Setup:** Ensure your project has Tailwind CSS configured to handle the utility classes.

-Import and use it in your main application file.
+- 🔌 **Import & Usage:** Import `EventRegistration` in your main application file and render it.

 ## Usage